yjthu/obaDIA/README.md

 docker pull yjcbscau/eomics-base:latest
 ```

-Since an academic license is necessary for download and installation of [signalP 4.1](https://services.healthtech.dtu.dk/service.php?SignalP-4.1), you need to install it independently and set the enviroment variable correctly in `env/.bashrc` file.
+Since an academic license is required for download and installation of [signalP 4.1](https://services.healthtech.dtu.dk/service.php?SignalP-4.1), you need to install it independently and set the enviroment variable correctly in `env/.bashrc` file.
 This step can be skipped when you build obaDIA with `bash INSTALL.sh -n` command.

 Alternatively, if you want to install all dependencies from the beginning, please follow these steps: